Publication Ethics

 (3) For editors

 a.
-Editors may utilize Artificial Intelligence (AI) for assisted editing, but should not use AI technology for the evaluation and decision-making process of the final manuscript.
+Editors may utilize AI for assisted editing, but should not use AI technology for the evaluation and decision-making process of the final manuscript.

 b.
-The Editorial Board reserves the right to track and review the use of AI technology in the submission and publication of manuscripts over time, and if it is found that there is concealment or untruthful provision of the use of AI tools, as well as the existence of the above violations, the journal will be considered as a violation of academic integrity, and has the right to take notice of return and withdrawal of manuscripts.
+The editorial office reserves the right to track and review the use of AI technology in the submission and publication of manuscripts over time, and if it is found that there is concealment or untruthful provision of the use of AI tools, as well as the existence of the above violations, thejournal will consider this a violation of academic integrity and reserves the right to reject or withdraw manuscripts.

 6. Correction policy for published articles